luau-lang/rfcs/docs/index-type-operator.md

 Now, the type of `doSmt()`'s parameter can be defined without declaring a variable `bob`.
 Additionally, regardless of how the type `Person` grows, `idxType` will always be defined as the union of all the properties.

-Error messages will be displayed for incorrect syntax.
+Error messages will be displayed for incorrect type arguments.
 If the given type used to access a property is invalid,
 ```lua
 type age = index<Person, "ager"> -- Error message: Property 'ager' does not exist on type 'Person'.
 ```